Brand Republic Virtual Summit 2012

 In terms of building a framework that will engage with a social media environment the best advice came from O2's Social Media Manager UK, Kristian Lorenzon.
 Chris advised "Start small, think big".
 O2's social media team that now sits at 15 and answers queries fielded through Twitter and Facebook from 1000's of customers.
 The team of course announce new products and services engaging with customers across all the main social network platforms.

-The seminar, partly titled "how to turn a crisis into a triumph", allowed Kristian to recount the day in July when O2's network went down.
+Kristian to recount the day in July when O2's network went down.
 The outage prompted the biggest social media event ever for O2 with more that 120,000 tweets.
 Several unedited examples of tweets where shown during the seminar which were very direct, very course and included threats to cancel contracts.

 Turning this situation around meant keeping cool and getting the team answering each message individually thus slowly turning the on-line sentiment around.
 Not panicking, staying in control, knowing your audience and acknowledging each individual's frustrations were key factors to this slow recovery.